 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-I washed my sons comforter which says the filling is 100% cotton.
+I washed my son's comforter which says the filling is 100% cotton.
 It said it could be put in dryer.
 I now have a clean comforter, but the inside has big balls of cotton all formed in different spots rather than all dispersed throughout the blanket.
-What can I do?
-I purchased this from Target and they won't do anything about it.
-Please help.